 The second year is devoted to developing the formal undergraduate education in the fields of mineralogy, geochemistry, igneous petrology, sedimentology, structural geology and metamorphic petrology, with geophysics and hydrogeology.
+The GLG2 course coordinator is Prof Steffen Büttner.

 Outcomes

 By the end of the year you should be able to demonstrate a thorough understanding of the theory, principles and practice in the main fields of geoscience.
 You should be able to describe, identify, and interpret minerals and sedimentary, metamorphic and igneous rocks using microscopic and field techniques and explain genetic processes that led to their formation.
 You also should be familiar with the nature, appearance and formation of the most common deformation structures.
 You should be able to demonstrate, both on your own and in teams, that you can map and interpret geological features in the field.